ONSdigital/international-rap-template/readme_template.md

 pip install -r requirements.txt
 ```

 ## Usage

 > _Explain how to use the scripts or modules.
 Include example commands or code snippets._

-### Running the pipeline

 ### Development

-> _Describe how others can contribute to the project.
-Include guidelines for code style, pull requests, and reporting issues._
+> _Describe how developers can contribute to the project.
+This should include instructions on which branch to start with, how to create pull requests._

 ## Contact